 STEP 10:

-Once your onions turn a gorgeous golden brown, add in your minced garlic.
+Once those red onions turn a gorgeous golden brown, add in your minced garlic.

 Stir for about a minute or two to get those garlicky flavors out.